robottaway/flask_websocket/README.md

 Plans
 ------

-Wire up MongoDB and Redis, make a simple light communication chanels.
+* Wire up MongoDB and Redis, make a simple light communication chanels.
+* Geo bucketing?
+How do we push events to users in a given area?
+* Allow person to re-tweet a message they have to people in their area.
+This allows messages to spread viral?